 - Scientific and engineering research in the nanotechnology, biosensor, optical, and surfaced enhanced disciplines.

-- Create innovative nanotechnology intellectual properties solutions and prototypes, solving technical challenges from the earliest stage of experiment and development.
+- Innovative nanotechnology intellectual properties solutions and prototypes, solving technical challenges from the earliest stage of experiment and development.

 - Next generation sensor technology development based on optical diffraction grating nanostructures.

-- Invented smart nano-sensor devices and achieved extraordinary chemical sensitivity as it applies to challenges in surface enhanced Raman commercial products.
+- Smart nano-sensor devices in surface enhanced Raman commercial products.

 - Modern optics and photonics, optical waveguide, thin film optics, optical spectroscopy (absorption/reflectance, Raman, fluorescence), microscopy, and construction of modular optical setups.